-- a-c) The NCRSP EIR evaluated the biological resources in the plan area and anticipated development of the project site.
-There are no new or more severe impacts which would occur as a result of the project.
-No sensitive or special status species are known to exist on the site, nor are there wetlands or trees present on the site.
-The grassland was identified as having a limited value to wildlife within the plan area and conservation areas for grasslands of higher value have already been preserved.
-Therefore, impacts will be less than significant. - d) The City includes an interconnected network of open space corridors and preserves located throughout the City, to ensure that the movement of wildlife is not substantially impeded as the City develops.
-The development of the project site will not negatively impact these existing and planned open space corridors, nor is the project site located in an area that has been designated by the City, United States Fish and Wildlife, or California Department of Fish and Wildlife as vital or important for the movement of wildlife or the use of native wildlife nursery sites. - e) No oak trees will be removed as a part of the proposed project, and no other conflicts with City policy adopted for the purpose of mitigating environmental effects have been identified.
+d) The City includes an interconnected network of open space corridors and preserves located throughout the City, to ensure that the movement of wildlife is not substantially impeded as the City develops.
+The development of the project site will not negatively impact these existing and planned open space corridors, nor is the project site located in an area that has been designated by the City, United States Fish and Wildlife, or California Department of Fish and Wildlife as vital or important for the movement of wildlife or the use of native wildlife nursery sites.

+e) There are no biological resources such as oak trees on the project site which are protected by City policies or ordinances.
 There is no impact with respect to this criterion.

-There are no Habitat Conservation Plans; Natural Community Conservation Plans; or other approved local, regional, or state habitat conservation plans that apply to the project site.
+f) There are no Habitat Conservation Plans; Natural Community Conservation Plans; or other approved local, regional, or state habitat conservation plans that apply to the project site.

-٧. Cultural Resources
+V. Cultural Resources